ksh3001/CapstonePharmaFinalRepoV3/docs/product/intended-use.md

 # Intended use

+**Question this file answers:** what the product is for, who may use it, and what it must never decide.

 AEGIS is an advisory, human-in-the-loop evidence console for three workflows: batch evidence, PV intake, and supply / cold-chain.
 Deterministic engines assemble a reviewable pack.
 A qualified human decides outside this system.

 ## Who it is for